VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

 * Technical Communication

-  Just.... not good?
-This class largely felt like busy work, and for the final presentation we had to give for the class, my partner just up n' disappeared on me, leaving me to do it myself.
+  Just... not good?
+This class largely felt like busywork, and for the final presentation we had to give for the class, my partner just up n' disappeared on me, leaving me to do it myself.
 Ironic, given the class.

 * Differential Equations